 Ways to Give

-A legacy gift is a charitable donation from your estate assets to the College.
-Often received after one's lifetime, these gifts are also referred to as deferred or planned gifts.
-A Legacy gift allows you to control the use of your gift to benefit your own financial future, and take advantage of the wide range of tax benefits available today.
+A legacy gift is a charitable donation to the college from your estate assets.
+Often received after one's lifetime, these gifts are referred to as deferred or planned gifts.
+A legacy gift allows you to control the use of your gift to benefit your own financial future and take advantage of tax benefits.
 A legacy gift can include cash, bequests, trusts, stock, life insurance, annuities, and more.

 While in-kind donations are often received from businesses and corporations, individual donors also contribute many types of in-kind gifts.
 Contact the Foundation to discuss a possible gift.

 State employees and retirees can give directly via payroll contribution.
 The Combined Fund Drive (CFD) is Washington State's workplace giving program for active and retired public employees.
 State and higher education employees are invited to give to the charity of their choice through payroll contribution and agency fundraising events.
 Check with your Human Resources Department for details.

 SPSCC employees, see Campus Giving or contact the Human Resources Office.